Software Developed or Open-Sourced by Ropley IT

 This application is used by CNC machinists who want well designed profiles for involute gear wheels that they intend to machine from flat stock using a CNC machine.
 It provides options for cutting gears with differing modules, pressure angles, profiles and other technical parameters used by involute gear designers.
 The application can also design ratchet wheels, escapement wheels (if you are a clock designer), and wheels for roller chains or clock chains.

 The application is available in two forms.
 As a console app for use in scripted situations, or as a web site implemented using Blazor Server technology.
 The code itself is all written in C# and runs on .NET 5.0 or later.
+Consequently it can be hosted on Windows, Linux, or in a container.

 To investigate the code and the documentation, please go to the application’s GitHub repository.